tp tate@programs attack map live

 Map the new x402 failure modes before an agent pays.

-A May 2026 x402 security preprint puts names on the practical risks payment-agent builders now need to prove away: premature grants, caller-unbound settlement, replay, header and cache confusion, and manipulated discovery metadata.
-This page turns those attack classes into launch controls for x402, MPP, Pay.sh, and pay-skills providers.
+AWS pushed agent payments into preview on May 7, 2026, and a May 12 x402 security preprint put numbers on the practical risks payment-agent builders now need to prove away: premature grants, caller-unbound settlement, replay, header and cache confusion, and manipulated discovery metadata.
+This page turns those attack classes into launch controls for AgentCore Payments, x402, MPP, Pay.sh, and pay-skills providers.

 scope